• Thanksgiving Recipes

 Note: This recipes is best done over 3 days so plan accordingly.

-Day 1: Make the dough
+Day 1: Make the Dough

 • Using a stand mixer or a hand mixer, cream the butter and sugar.

-1 cup + 2 tbs granulated white sugar, ยพ cup unsalted butter
+18 tablespoon granulated white sugar, ยพ cup unsalted butter

 • Beat in molasses and buttermilk.

-1 cup + 2 tbs molasses, ยพ cup buttermilk
+18 tablespoon molasses, ยพ cup buttermilk

 • Add flour, ginger, baking soda, salt, and baking powder.
 Stir until fully combined.